-The new enhanced powers for the Financial Consumer Agency of Canada have been underway since April, 2020.
+The newly enhanced powers for the Financial Consumer Agency of Canada have been underway since April 2020.
 The Financial Consumer Agency of Canada (FCAC) is an independent federal regulatory agency.
 Its mandate is to help protect Canadian consumers and inform them about financial products and services.
 It’s responsible for enforcing consumer protection legislation and ensuring that federally regulated entities comply with federal regulations.

 Updating the FCAC Mandate

 On December 13, 2018, Bill C-86 received royal assent.
 Bill C-86 is a significant bill because it provides better consumer protection when working with banks and authorized foreign banks.
 To accomplish this, the powers of the FCAC have been enhanced.